ITDevLtd/MCVirt/Documentation/Cluster.rst

 It is best to join a blank node (containing a default configuration without any VMs) to a cluster.

-When a machine is connected to a cluster, it receives the permission/network/virtual machine configuration from the node connecting to it, and all existing data (VMs, users, permissions etc...) is removed.
+When a new node is connected to a cluster, the configuration from the present nodes in the cluster (e.g. users, permissions, networks etc.) are pushed to the new node and any existing configuration is replaced.

-**Note:** Always run the mcvirt cluster add command from the source machine, containing VMs, connecting to a remote node that is blank.
+**Note:** Always run the ``mcvirt cluster add`` command from the source machine, containing VMs, connecting to a remote node that is blank.

 The new node must be configured on separate network/VLAN for MCVirt cluster communication.